-Sunday AM Forecast: Temperatures plummet through the day, Freeze Warnings issued
+Sunday PM Forecast: Widespread freeze overnight, freeze warnings go into effect

 The Forecast

-Cloudy skies and light, passing showers will continue through midday.
-Clouds will begin to clear out this evening.

-Temperatures will plummet through the afternoon, eventually dropping into the 30s after sunset.
-With a strong northwest wind, it will feel more like the 20s and 30s for majority of the afternoon.

-A FREEZE WARNING is in effect for the entire WBRZ viewing area.
-Temperatures are expected to fall between 26-32 degrees, delivering our first freeze of the season.
+A FREEZE WARNING is in effect for our parishes along and south of the I-10/12 corridor - where temperatures are expected to drop between 26-32 degrees for several hours.

+A HARD FREEZE WARNING is in effect for the Florida parishes, as well as southwest Mississippi - where temperatures are expected to drop below 25 degrees for several hours.

 Remember to protect all sensitive plants, bring in outside pets and check on friends and neighbors that may not have adequate heating.

-*FREEZE WARNING* for the shaded area.
-Temperatures are expected to drop below 32° for several hours. #lawx #mswx pic.twitter.com/3U5YRGITJo— WBRZ Weather (@WBRZweather) January 2, 2022
+If you live within the hard freeze warning, you will want to drip your faucets overnight and wrap outdoor pipes if necessary based on your home.

 Looking Ahead